Narain Karthikeyan: Early life and family background

 Karthikeyan was born on 14 January 1977 in Coimbatore, Tamil Nadu, to Sheela and Kakarla Karthikeyan Naidu.
 He has an elder sister, Deepika and younger brother, Rajeev.
 He did his schooling at Stanes Anglo Indian Higher Secondary School in Coimbatore.
 His interest in motorsport began at an early age, as his father Karthikeyan was a former Indian national rally champion winning South India Rally seven times.

-He went on the Elf Winfield Racing School in France, and became a semi-finalist in the Pilote Elf Competition for Formula Renault cars in 1992.
+Karthikeyan went on the Elf Winfield Racing School in France, and became a semi-finalist in the Pilote Elf Competition for Formula Renault cars in 1992.

 Early career

-Narain finished on the podium in his first race at Sriperumbudur in a Formula Maruti National racing championship.
+Karthikeyan finished on the podium in his first race at Sriperumbudur in a Formula Maruti National racing championship.
 Then, he went to France and attended the Elf Winfield Racing School.
 He returned to India to race in Formula Maruti for the 1993 season at the age of 15 years, and in the same year, he also competed in the Formula Vauxhall Junior championship in Great Britain.

-He previously competed in A1GP, and the Le Mans Series.
+Karthikeyan previously competed in A1GP, and the Le Mans Series.
 He has won multiple races in A1GP, British F3, World series by Nissan, AutoGP, Formula Asia, British Formula Ford and Opel series in his single-seater career.
 He won the British Formula Ford Winter Series in 1994 and Formula Asia Championship in 1996.

-In 1994, he returned to the UK, racing in the Formula Ford Zetec series as the number two works Vector driver for the Foundation Racing team.
+In 1994, Karthikeyan returned to the UK, racing in the Formula Ford Zetec series as the number two works Vector driver for the Foundation Racing team.
 The highlight of the season was a podium finish in a support race for the Portuguese Grand Prix held at Estoril.
 He also took part in the British Formula Ford Winter Series, and became the first Indian driver to win any championship in Europe.

 In 1995, Karthikeyan graduated to the Formula Asia Championship for just four races.
 However, he showed pace immediately and was able to finish second in the race at Shah Alam, Malaysia.
 In 1996, he had a full season in the series and became the first Indian and the first Asian to win the Formula Asia International series.
 He moved back to Britain in 1997 to compete in the British Formula Opel Championship with the Nemesis Motorsport team, taking a pole position and win at Donington Park and finishing sixth in the overall points standings.